mgirar84/potential-robot/README.md

 **Improvements to be made with more time:**

-Improved styling of components.
-Sizing, whitespace, fonts, colours, etc.
+Rest of the website's content: GCN Shop, GCN+, GCN App links Improved styling of components.
+Sizing, whitespace, fonts, colours, animations etc.
-Include scrollable navigation bars that would allow the user to scroll across categories.
+Include scrollable navigation bars that would allow the user to scroll across horizontal categories.
 Filter the videos by duration, watched and date.

+**How to build and Publish**
+Find a website hosting service and follow their build instructions - Usually requires specifying the directory and build command.
+In this case it would be build/ and npm run build

+Alternatively, directly upload the apps build folder.

+Purchase a domain name from a provider. change the CNAME for the new URL to point the host